spangen87/memory-game/README.md

 ### Accessibility Testing
 Accessibility was tested using [Lighthouse](https://developers.google.com/web/tools/lighthouse).
 - Performance shows how the page perform in terms of loading speed.
-- Acessibility shows how accessible the page are for all users.
+- Accessibility shows how accessible the page is for all users.
 - Best Practices shows that the site uses industry standard practices.
-- SEO shows Search Engine Optimisation.
+- SEO shows Search Engine Optimization.

 Results for [Teddy Memory Game](https://spangen87.github.io/memory-game/) page: